 Yellow Shoreline Defined by: Moderate FHSI ecological rank.
-Lake summary: Yellow zones account for 65% of the total shoreline length of Whitetail Lake.
-Sensitivity summary: These areas have experienced a moderate amount of development disturbance and pressures.
-Shorelines have been modified by installation of docks and development of rustic boat launches.
-Important aquatic habitat features including aquatic vegetation and large woody debris are present.
-The nearshore riparian area remains mainly intact though upland riparian habitat has been cleared in some areas.
-Although Yellow shoreline areas have been impacted to some degree, they still are largely intact.
+Lake summary: Yellow zones account for 34.3% of the total shoreline length of Slocan Lake.
+Sensitivity summary: These areas have experienced a moderate amount of development disturbance and pressure or have shoreline characteristics that provide limited habitat for fish and wildlife.
+Foreshore modifications associated with residential development including docks, groynes, retaining walls, boat launches and mooring buoys are observed in some segments with Moderate FHSI ecological rank.
+Others have steep cliff/bluff shorelines with very narrow littoral zones.
+Although some of these areas have been impacted to some degree, they still are largely intact and their habitat values remain important.
+Shoreline disturbance is increasing at a rate of approximately 0.01% of the Slocan Lake shoreline per year and it is important to identify and protect sensitive areas from development pressure.
 Recommen- dations: Development along Yellow shoreline areas would likely result in less of an impact, than along Red or Orange areas.
 However, activities should incorporate protection of habitat features that remain, be well above the high water mark, and and/or be situated outside of the riparian area.
 Restoration may be an option in some areas that have experienced past developments.
 Development may proceed for low risk activities provided a Best Management Practice (BMP) or Regional Operating Statement (ROS) is available and followed (Appendix B).
 High risk activities without a BMP or ROS will require an environmental assessment from a QEP.
+Local Official Community Plans (e.g., RDCK Electoral Area 'H' - Slocan